 When people across the United States apply for public benefits online, they may be asked to create a username and account, and in some cases, prove who they are by verifying their identity.
 “Digital identity” refers to the ways someone represents themself online while “identity proofing” gives a service or system confidence that a person is who they say they are.
 When implementing identity management approaches, public benefits administrators must balance security with accessibility, ensuring verification and account requirements don’t create unnecessary barriers.
 Digital identity tools can affect service access, raise equity and data privacy concerns, and impact staff workload.

-Since 2022, the Digital Benefits Network (DBN), a project of the Beeck Center for Social Impact + Innovation at Georgetown University, has been providing research and resources about how identity proofing and authentication practices are integrated into online public benefits applications in the U.S. The DBN has published multiple reports and recommendations addressing digital identity issues across jurisdictions, established a new, cross-sector community of practice focused on digital identity and access in public benefits, and launched an ongoing collaboration with the National Institute of Standards and Technology (NIST) and the Center for Democracy and Technology (CDT) to develop voluntary resources for benefits administrators.
+Since 2022, the Digital Benefits Network (DBN), a project of the Beeck Center for Social Impact + Innovation at Georgetown University, has been providing research and resources about how identity proofing and authentication practices are integrated into online public benefits applications in the U.S. In 2025, the Public Policy Lab collaborated with the DBN to conduct human-centered research with beneficiaries across the United States.
+Throughout research, we collected multimedia stories from our participants and developed a short video of meaningful footage.
+These insights and multimedia stories will be featured in a DBN report on digital identity system improvement and disseminate to the public.

 PPL is a tax-exempt 501(c)(3)